 To help cut down on the frequency, you can make the chicken waterer slightly elevated to keep dirt and muck out.
 Regardless of what you do, make sure you’re checking the water several times a day and replacing as necessary.

 You’ll also want to make sure you give them proper housing that includes a grassy area where they can run, play and stretch their legs.
 It’s important to have a home that’s big enough for everyone and has areas where they can get out of the cold or heat.

 There are a few options for this, including a coop that’s commercially made or building one on your own.
 You’ll also want to make sure they have plenty of dry and clean bedding to keep them healthy and their feathers clean.
-One last thing you’ll want to make sure you do is have a decent sized fence because Sultan chickens love to fly and escape.
+One last thing you’ll want to make sure you do is to have a decent-sized fence because Sultan chickens love to fly and escape.

 3. Predator Protection

 Since different areas have different predators, it’s important to give the protection your chickens need.
 This can include things like heavy-duty fencing, enclosures that can’t be easily broken into and a home that locks up.

 Different predators can get into different things, so it’s important to make sure you know what predators are around you so you can make it harder for them to get in.

 One final tip for raising these birds is to use various accessories if it makes things easier and makes your birds happier.
 You don’t necessarily need something, but it might be something you decide you don’t want to do without.
 Some of these are listed below.

 - Heated water bowls